-CRWC’s 18th annual Source to Sea Cleanup on September 26 & 27, 2014.
+CRWC’s 18th Annual Source to Sea Cleanup is scheduled for September 26 & 27, 2014.

 The Source to Sea Cleanup is an annual trash cleanup of the Connecticut River system – rivers, streams and banks, parks, boat launches, trails and more.
 Each fall, thousands of volunteers of all ages and abilities head out to places of their choice all along the four-state watershed (NH, VT, MA, CT) to clean the Connecticut River and its tributaries on foot or by boat.
-Volunteer group leaders coordinate specific cleanup sites where individuals and groups spend a few hours picking up trash.
-People across the watershed also help out by reporting sites in need of cleaning.

-The water is cleaner, river banks are safer and the wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl and Boy Scout Troops, school groups, municipalities, and community members who make the event possible.
+The water is cleaner, river banks are safer and the wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl and Boy Scout Troops, school groups, municipalities and community members who make the event possible.

 How to get involved